 The United States now finds itself in precisely the same situation.
-Ashraf Ghani’s government is certainly not the worst that Afghanistan has had to endure, but it lacks legitimacy in the eyes of Afghan nationalists because it depends on foreign troops and foreign money.
+Ashraf Ghani’s government is certainly not the worst that Afghanistan has had to endure, but it lacks legitimacy in the eyes of Afghan nationalists.

 Since those foreign troops dwindled from 140,000 in 2011 (including non-American troops from a dozen other Western countries) to only 13,400 now, the Afghan government has lost control of about 40 per cent of the country.
 And the process is accelerating: one-third of that territory was lost in just the past year.

 So what would happen if the foreign troops all left and the Taliban became the government again, as they were in 1996-2001?

 Would the country become a breeding ground for terrorism?
 Would more plots like the 9/11 attacks be hatched there?
 Probably not.

 Most urban, educated Afghans are terrified of the Taliban’s return, of course, but they are a small fraction of the population.
 And many foreigners see the Taliban as the least bad alternative to the U.S.-backed regime.
 As Zamir Kabulov, the Russian special envoy to Afghanistan, said in early 2016: “Taliban interests objectively coincide with ours.”

 What he meant was that the Taliban aren’t interested in foreign affairs at all.
 They do not dream of a world Islamic empire; they just want to run Afghanistan.
 Indeed, they are the main military rivals to the jihadis of Islamic State and al-Qaeda.